SaintpatrickII/Azure-Database-Migration/README.md

 ![Screenshot 2023-10-20 at 18 07 10](https://github.com/SaintpatrickII/Azure-Database-Migration/assets/92804317/7759096a-d38b-40af-a736-a210196bedb9)

-- now we can create the credentials that will be needed during the maintenance plan
+- Now we can create the credentials that will be needed during the maintenance plan

 <img width="848" alt="Screenshot 2023-10-24 at 13 58 34" src="https://github.com/SaintpatrickII/Azure-Database-Migration/assets/92804317/05badca8-a806-454f-a0d6-1165fdee1906">

+-

+Next Right clo=ick on maintenance plans